United States Army

 8th Infantry Division (Mech) is not deactivated (in 1992)

 9th Infantry Division (Light) is not deactivated (in 1991)

-Additionally all National Guard and Army Reserve ‘Training’ Divisions remain extant
+Additionally, all National Guard and Army Reserve ‘Training’ Divisions remain intact.

 VII US Corps HQ remains in Europe but with a reduced staff and structure: